CognosysTech/AzureDeploySparkV3/README.md

 - SSH key is not yet implemented and the template currently takes a password for the admin user
 - Spark cluster is current enabled for one master and multi slaves.
 - Spark version 1.2.1 or above is a requirement for the cluster (although the older versions can still be deployed without clustered configuration)
+- A static IP address will be assigned to each Spark Master node 10.0.0.10
-- A static IP address will be assigned to each Spark node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.10, the second node - 10.0.0.11, and so on)
+- A static IP address will be assigned to each Spark Slave node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.30, the second node - 10.0.0.31, and so on)